brycewray/hugo-site/content/posts/2023/02/get-good-git-info-even-hosts-gui.md

 # initTextEditor: iA Writer # default --- change if needed
 ---

 I've issued [two](/posts/2022/06/get-good-git-info-hugo/) [posts](/posts/2022/09/get-good-git-info-eleventy-too/) about how you can automatically include [Git commit data](https://git-scm.com/docs/git-commit) in your static website.
-The problem is that, if you deploy your site to a [Jamstack](https://jamstack.org)-type hosting service through its usual UI, you won't get the desired results.
+The problem is that, if you deploy your site to a [Jamstack](https://jamstack.org)-type hosting service through its usual UI, you may not get the desired results.
 So let's fix that, whattaya say?

 <!--more-->